 More intriguing is the significant influence that kings and other high-status people have had on the establishment of facial hair trends.
-In the 2nd century, the emperor Hadrian returned to Rome with a beard, and the whole ruling class of the Empire of Rome followed suit, including a number of Hadrian's successors.
+In the 2nd century, the emperor Hadrian returned to Rome with a beard, and the whole ruling class of the Empire of Rome followed suit, including several of Hadrian's successors.

 When it came to beardlessness in the Middle Ages, Henry V was the first monarch of England to do so.
 Because he was such a magnificent monarch, English society and the future seven monarchs were inspired to follow in his footsteps.

-In 1535 Henry VIII Introduced beard tax
+In 1535 Henry VIII Introduced A Beard Tax

 When Henry VIII arrived, in all his arrogant, profligate, homicidal splendour, the beard made a resurgence, unquestionably as a means of distinguishing himself from his predecessors.

 It's not only about whether to wear facial hair or not the decisions of rulers and other high-status individuals have influenced the choices of those around them and future generations.